-The first stage of the project consisted of four, forum based sessions in September and October 2017, where the 40 participants came together to:
+Stage One of the project consisted of four, forum based sessions in September and October 2017, where the 40 participants came together to:

-- learn about government structures;
+- Learn about government structures;

-- discuss and narrow specific issues important to the group to express to decision makers; and
+- Discuss and narrow specific issues important to the group to express to decision makers; and

-- build skills in how to develop position papers.
+- Build skills in how to develop position papers.

 - Support for the mental health and emotional wellbeing for young people

 - Access and availability of services to support those affected by substance use/abuse

 The students then developed position papers for the two issues, working in collaboration with and under the guidance and input of university students participating in the South Australian Parliamentary Internship Program and Dr Samantha Battams from Health Outcomes International (HOI), who worked in parallel to the SYC Youth IMPACT Project on a pro-bono basis.

 Stage Two of the Project was a Q&A Session in SA Parliament House with Members of Parliament representing three political parties at the 2018 South Australian election, allowing participants to ask questions about the issues important to them, including those presented in the position papers.

 From students who participated in the SYC Youth IMPACT Project: